 Individuals can take up to $100,000 — or 100 percent of their vested account balance if it’s less than that amount — from their retirement accounts through “hardship distributions” from now until December 31, 2020, all without the typical 10 percent early withdrawal penalty.

-It can be a helpful tool for consumers who aren’t able to tap into an emergency fund but still want to avoid taking out a loan, which could have a potentially high interest rate and make repayment difficult.
-You’ll still, however, need to pay income taxes on that money, but can do so over a three-year period.
+You’ll still need to pay income taxes on that money, but can do so over a three-year period.
 You can also pay back all or a portion of what you owe without it being counted against the maximum annual contribution limit.

 Separate from relaxed emergency withdrawals, the CARES Act also suspended required minimum distributions (RMDs) from savings vehicles such as a 401(k), IRA and 403(b)s.
 That gives retirees’ accounts a chance to pick back up, amid some volatile and severe market swings.

-5. Delay the tax deadline to July 15 from April 15 (enacted)
+8. Delayed the tax deadline to July 15 from April 15

-The IRS is extending its tax deadline to July 15 from April 15 to help individuals who have felt the economic woes of the coronavirus.
-Individuals won’t be charged any interest, fees or penalties, and the executive order includes both filing and making payments.
+A move that Bill Hoagland, senior vice president at the Bipartisan Policy Center, says isn’t to be underestimated, the IRS and Treasury Department extended the 2020 tax deadline to July 15 from April 15 to help individuals who’ve felt economic woes of the coronavirus.
+Individuals weren’t charged any interest, fees or penalties, and the executive order included both filing and making payments.

 “Quite frankly, for anyone that owes taxes, that could be the most beneficial in the short term as opposed to them getting a thousand dollars,” says Hoagland, who specializes in analyzing economic and fiscal policy at the think tank.

-6. Establish paid sick leave policies for individuals, families (enacted)
+9. Established paid sick leave policies for individuals, families

-Paid leave also isn’t guaranteed to emergency responders or health care providers, given that their presence is needed to fight the outbreak.
-Meanwhile, firms with fewer than 50 employees can also be exempted if the Department of Labor deems that the measures would “jeopardize the viability of the business.”
+Paid leave also isn’t guaranteed to emergency responders or health care providers.
+Firms with fewer than 50 employees can be exempted if the Department of Labor deems that the measures would “jeopardize the viability of the business.”